Evercoder/culori/README.md

 Where R, G, and B are the components from the LRGB color space.

-To compute it in Culori:
+To compute it in culori:

 ```js
 function luminance(color) {